 2 cups frozen peas, or freshly podded peas If you can get them

 Juice of ½ lemon

-1. Heat a few tbsp of olive oil in a large heavy based saucepan.
+Heat a few tablespoons of olive oil in a large heavy based saucepan.
 Sauté the lamb in batches until seared and brown on all sides, then season and remove from pan.
 Add a little more oil and sauté the onions and garlic slowly with a pinch of salt until softened.
-Stir in the Lamb Spice, sweet potato, carrot and cook for another 5 min.
+Stir in the Lamb Spice, sweet potato, carrot and cook for another 5 minutes.
 Add the tomato paste, stir everything together then return the lamb to the pan.

-2. Add the stock and the Worcestershire sauce and bring to the boil, then reduce heat to low.
-Simmer covered, stirring occasionally, for 2 ½ hrs or until lamb is tender.
-Combine the cornflour with 2 tbsp warm water and make a paste.
+Add the stock and the Worcestershire sauce and bring to the boil, then reduce heat to low.
+Simmer covered, stirring occasionally, for 2 ½ hours or until lamb is tender.
+Combine the cornflour with 2 tablespoons of warm water and make a paste.
 Add to the lamb mixture, along with the thyme leaves, and let simmer for about 2 minutes.
 Remove from the heat and cool.

 Preheat oven to 200°C. Grease 6 pie tins or muffin moulds with a little oil.
 Cut large rounds out of the puff pastry sheets to line the base of each pie tin and fill with the lamb mixture.
 Brush edges with a little beaten egg and top with pastry rounds to seal, then brush tops as well.
 Poke a small hole in the centre of the lid to let steam out of the pie, then transfer to the oven.

 Bake for 20 – 30 minutes or until the pastry is puffed and golden.
 Let cool for about 5 min before removing from pie tins and serving with mushy peas.

 While the pies are baking, put the butter in a pan and melt over low heat.
 Add the peas, mint and a pinch of salt.